 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Each class has its own class charter and class rules which run alongside the school rules, vision and motto.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police; Fire Service; Buswise etc. are regular parts of our calendar and help reinforce this message.
+Visits from authorities such as the Police and the Fire Service are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Our school is a Church School and our school ethos and behaviour policies are based on Christian values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Class charters and rules promote respect for others and this is reiterated through our behaviour policy.
 In school we have a Christian values tree, pupils can nominate other children for displaying any of the Christian values and write their nomination on a leaf.
 These are then read out in celebration assembly and the leaves are added to the tree.
 Children can recognise and acknowledge each other for demonstrating values such as perseverance, generosity, service and forgiveness.